BurntSushi/quickcheck/README.md

 Given that Rust hasn't hit `1.0` yet---and the recent deprecation of `rustpkg`---installing Rust libraries is pretty grim at the moment.
-More than that, I am keeping this crate in sync with Rust's master branch (as enforced by `travis-ci`), so you'll need to build Rust from source first.
+More than that, I am keeping this crate in sync with Rust's master branch (as enforced by `travis-ci`), so you'll need to build Rust from source first, or grab [the nightly build](http://www.rust-lang.org/install.html) from rust-lang.org.

 If you have an up-to-date Rust, then the easiest way to get going is to just clone this repo and build it: